Stop Resenting Your Spouse, Improve Your Relationship

 Create fair conditions to stop resenting your spouse

 Even if you love your spouse exactly the way that he or she likes, you may still not get what you need.
 Your spouse cannot fulfill all of your needs.
 It is important that you spend time with friends and family, participate in activities that you enjoy, and make sure that you have the same financial opportunities as your spouse.
 Inequality of free time or use of money in relationships can create resentment fast.
 You may need to use good boundaries to promote fairness if your spouse is selfish.
 Although it will initially make him or her angry, it will result in an improved relationship and improve your relationship in the long run.

 Learn how to get what you are after

 If you want more love, affection, attention, or gratitude, the way to go about it is not by doing more for your spouse.
 That way leads to resentment followed by conflict or withdrawal.
 Instead use good connection skills to make your spouse feel loved and important.
 Also, be sure that you are not doing anything which would make your spouse not enjoy talking with you or being with you.
 Use good boundaries to promote fairness.
+If you have an angry husband for example, learn how to deal with his anger rather than continuing to put up with it.
 Being attractive and secure is also very helpful in preventing your spouse from taking you for granted.
 Imagine a person of your gender being attractive and secure, using good connection skills, and good boundaries.
 What would that person be doing in your situation that you are not?
 Start doing those things.
 If you don’t know how, then learn how.